 We and our general partner and its affiliates share, and therefore compete for, the time and effort of general partner personnel who provide services to us.
 Officers of our general partner and its affiliates do not, and are not required to, spend any specified percentage or amount of time on our business.
 In fact, our general partner has a duty to manage our Partnership in the best interests of our unitholders, but it also has a duty to operate its business for the benefit of its partners.
 Some of our officers are also involved in management and ownership roles in other oil and natural gas enterprises and have similar duties to them and devote time to their businesses.
-Because these shared officers function as both our representatives and those of our general partner and its affiliates and of third parties, conflicts of interest could arise between our general partner and its affiliates for which our officers also serve management functions.
+Because these shared officers function as both our representatives and those of our general partner and its affiliates, on the one hand, and us or our unitholders, on the other, or between us or our unitholders on the one hand and the third parties for which our officers also serve management functions.
 As a result of these conflicts, our general partner and its affiliates may favor their own interests over the interests of unitholders.